Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Experiments

-\textbf{Preference collection.} 12 human experts with general knowledge of art are recruited for preference annotation.
-We collected a total of 21k responses.
-For per-instance sampling, we sample $\mathcal{O}(klog(k))$ for each content/style combination.
-We prune uncertain preferecne with $P(y_i\succ y_j|c,s)\in [0.4, 0.6]$.
-Highly non-transitive instances with $\eta>0.15$ are removed.
-As a result, 24.8\% of the feedbacks are filtered out due to pairwise divergence, while the remaining 18.6\% are removed due to a high non-transitive preference.
+\textbf{Stylization Models.} Given the size of $|\mathcal{C}\times \mathcal{S}|$, hiring real human artists for scalable dataset collection is unfortunately infeasible: a single painting requires days of expertise.
+On the other hand, existing publicly available artworks have a limited style that only covers a small subset of $\mathcal{S}$.
+Even if we collect some paired paintings, the MLLMs are prone to memorization rather than reasoning~\cite{bin2024gallerygpt}.
+To this end, we primarily rely on neural style transfer (NST) models as our ``artists.''
+We evaluated a total of 10 NST models, all executed with the default configurations suggested by respective authors.
+The methods include AdaIN~\cite{huang2017arbitrary}, ArtFlow~\cite{an2021artflow}, ControlNet~\cite{zhang2023adding}, DDIM~\cite{song2020denoising}, DiffArtist~\cite{jiang2024artist}, DiffStyler~\cite{huang2024diffstyler}, InstantStyle~\cite{wang2024instantstyle}, Instruct-pix2pix~\cite{brooks2023instructpix2pix}, StyleID~\cite{chung2024style}, and Sty-Tr2~\cite{deng2022stytr2}.
+These stylization models encompass a wide range of architectures and exhibit varying degrees of stylization capability.
+This diversity provides a robust testbed for evaluating the performance of MLLMs in art evaluation.

-\textbf{Alignment Metrics.} Following~\cite{jiang2024artist,chen2024learning,zhang2023gpt}, we use the spearman's rank correlation~\cite{spearman1987proof} to quantify the alignment between human preference and responses from MLLMs.
-A spearman's $\rho$ closer to 1 indicates a stronger positive linear correlation of ranking.
-We calculate $\rho$ on the rank of methods for global sampling scheme, while for per-instance sampling, we rank each instance and report averaged $\rho$ and combined $p$ value using Fisher's method~\cite{fisher1970statistical}.
+\textbf{Alignment Metrics.} Following~\cite{jiang2024artist,chen2024learning,zhang2023gpt}, we use Spearman's correlation coefficient~\cite{spearman1987proof} to quantify the alignment between judgment from experts and MLLMs.
+A Spearman's $\rho$ closer to 1 indicates a stronger positive linear correlation of ranking, which suggests better alignment.
+To ensure robustness, we calculate the average $\rho$ from five random and independent splits for the global (per-artist) sampling scheme, while for per-task sampling, we correlate each independent task.
+Considering the size of the independent test and typical $p$ values, we combine $p$ using Pearson's and Fisher's methods for per-artist and per-task scenarios, respectively, as suggested by~\cite{heard2018choosing}.
 A lower $p$ value means stronger statistical significance.

+\textbf{Compared Methods.} As the first exploration on MLLMs for aesthetic reasoning, finding direct comparisons can be challenging.
+Therefore, we broadly compare three groups of methods. (a), \textbf{IQA methods:} including CLIP-IQA~\cite{wang2023exploring} and Compare2Score~\cite{zhu2024adaptive}; (b) \textbf{Text-image alignment and preference scores:} CLIP Score~\cite{radford2021learning}, Aesthetic Predictor~\cite{schuhmann2022laion}, PickScore~\cite{kirstain2023pick} and HPSv2~\cite{wu2023human}.
+Despite ArtScore~\cite{chen2024learning} sharing the most similar objective with this paper, we exclude it due to the unavailability of code at the time this paper was written.
+We also consider (3) \textbf{Zero-shot MLLMs}, where three main-stream MLLMs are inspected, including GPT-4o~\cite{openai2023gpt}, Gemini 1.5~\cite{team2023gemini}, and Claude 3.5~\cite{claude}.
+We apply different reasoning methods on top of them, including \textit{base} (directly output the winner), \textit{zero-shot CoT}~\cite{wei2022chain}, and the proposed \textit{ArtCoT}.
+We also consider recent reasoning MLLMs, including \verb|Claude-3.7-sonnet-reasoning| and \verb|Gemini-2.0-flash-thinking|.
+The experiment of all MLLMs is repeated thrice with default hyperparameters to ensure robustness.